dotlang/language/doc/RFE.md

 Y - Explain `.()` better.
 If x is a lambda, it will be called, else nothing will happen.

+Y - method dispathc: `type MyInt := int` if a function is called which has no candidate for `MyInt` the version for `int` will be called.

 ? - We can extend usage of channels for IO too.
 Reading from a file is same as reading from a channel which is connected to the file by runtime.
 Writing to console is sending data to a channel.